scalawithcats/scala-with-cats/src/pages/codata/structural.md

 2. write down the skeleton to construct an instance of the codata type, usually using an anonymous subclass; and
 3. fill in the methods, using strategies such as structural recursion or following the types to help.

+It's important that any computation takes places within the methods, and so only runs when the methods are called.
+Once we start creating streams the importance of this will become clear.

 For structural recursion the steps are:

 1. recognize the input of the method or function is codata;
 2. note the codata's destructors as possible sources of values in writing the method; and
 3. complete the method, using strategies such as following the types or structural corecursion and the methods identified above.

-An example will make this clearer, but before we can see an example we need to define our stream type.
+Examples will make this clearer, but before we can see an example we need to define our stream type.
 As this is codata, it is defined in terms of its destructors.
 The destructors that define a `Stream` of elements of type `A` are:

 - a `head` of type `A`; and
 - a `tail` of type `Stream[A]`.